← Back to blog

 The one opinion that matters

-There is one opinion that does matter.
-Mine, when I am being honest.
-Most of the time, when I think I am worried about what other people think, I am actually avoiding a question I have not answered for myself.
+One opinion does matter.
+Mine.
+But only when I am honest.
+Most of the time, I think I care what other people think.
+The truth is, I am dodging a question I have not answered for myself.

 Do I believe in this work.
 Does it line up with what I said I would build.
 Will I be proud of it in five years.
 If those answers are yes, the imagined room can keep talking.
 The work moves on without it.